hth313/boost41/doc/compare.rst

 .. image:: _static/compare-1.*

 This will show a prompt for the first argument (the one that goes to the left of the equal sign).
-You can now press the dot/comma/ST key followed by ``Z``:
+You can now press the dot key followed by ``Z``:

 .. image:: _static/compare-2.*